 Hearing aids are small and delicate, so deciding how you will keep them safe is one of the most important things you can do.
-Here are three tips that will help you protect them from loss and damage.
+Here are three tips on how to store your hearing aids safely that will help you protect them from loss and damage.

 1. Develop a Routine

 Because of their small size, hearing aids are easy to misplace.
 It’s common for people to set them down and forget where they left them.
 The best way to prevent this is to develop the habit of putting them in the same location every time you take them off.
 Here are a few suggested locations:

 - In a case in your bag or purse

 As long as you routinely put them in the same place when you take them off, it will help to ensure you don’t lose them.
 TIP: If you have smartphone-compatible hearing aids, the app on your phone can help you find them if you misplace them.
 Just use the “Find My Hearing Aids” feature in the hearing aid smartphone app.